sxw022020/BookMyHotel-Backend/Notes.md

         }
     }
     ```
    - In this case, the Spring container will create a new instance of BCryptPasswordEncoder and register it as a bean with the name passwordEncoder.
 4. `@Autowired`
     - Automatically inject a dependency into a Spring bean.
     - ***Constructor injection*** is generally considered to be the best practice for dependency injection in Spring.
         - ***Why Constructor injection is preferred?***
-       - Clear Dependencies:
+           - **Clear Dependencies**:
              - Constructor injection makes the dependencies of a class explicit by requiring them to be passed as parameters to the constructor.
-This makes it easier to understand the dependencies of a class and reduces the likelihood of accidentally missing a dependency.
+             - This makes it easier to understand the dependencies of a class and reduces the likelihood of accidentally missing a dependency.
-       - Testability:
+           - **Testability**:
              - Constructor injection makes it easier to write unit tests for a class because it allows the dependencies to be easily mocked or replaced with test doubles.
-This can make it easier to isolate the class being tested and make the tests more reliable.
+             - This can make it easier to isolate the class being tested and make the tests more reliable.
     ```Java
     @Service
     public class MyService {